Homemade Loaded Queso

 How to make Loaded Queso

-Shred the cheeses, too.
-And let the cream cheese come to room temperature while you’re at it.
-(This will help it melt faster, which means your queso will be ready to eat faster!)
+Mise en place.
+Dice the onion and pepper.
+Shred the cheeses.
+Let the cream cheese come to temperature.
+This will help it melt faster, which means your queso will be ready faster!

 Pour the milk into a liquid measuring cup, as well.